Skip to main content

 • /dir/file.jpeeg

-Using Wildcards in the Schedule Transfer REST API Endpoint
+Using Wildcards in the Scheduled Transfer REST API Endpoint

 To use a wildcard, submit the standard Schedule Transfer API request and provide the pattern in options.includeFilter.